Eruyome/PoE-Naut-Dark-Theme/README.md

 ## Bug Reporting / Suggestions

 If you want to report some bugs or make some suggestions please create an issue here [Github Issues](https://github.com/Eruyome/PoE-Naut-Dark-Theme/issues). **Always check for an updated version of the script if something seems to be broken.** It may have already been fixed.

+If this userstyle looks like [this](/images-uncompressed/screenshots/error.png?raw=true), you're probably using RES Night-Mode and should disable it.
+I'm probably able to fix at least the most broken stuff for Night-Mode but I'm not planning to style for Night-Mode.
+Especially not since I'm planning to remake this userstyle, this time with a dark and light theme and some other changes.

 ## Tips